BestFreeSoftwareCo/PythonWindowsToPythonMac-V6updated/README.md

-# 🚀 IRUS V6.0 - Intelligent Rewrite and Upgrade System
+# 🚀 IRUS V6.0 - Intelligent Rewrite and Upgrade System - **IM AWARE OF BUGS AND IM FIXING THEM!**

 ## The Ultimate Python Script Converter for macOS
 **Version 6.0** - *Professional macOS Optimization with Enhanced Features*